-- For Windows 7: Start the Power Manager program, click the Global Power Settings tab, and then follow the instructions on the screen. - For Windows 10: Start the Lenovo Settings program, click POWER, and then follow the instructions on the screen.
+- For Windows 7: Start the Power Manager program, click the Global Power Settings tab, and then follow the instructions on the screen. - For Windows 10: Start the Lenovo Companion program, click Hardware Settings → Always On USB.
+Locate the Always On USB section and follow the instructions on the screen to make your preferred setting.

-For instructions on how to start the programs, see "Accessing Lenovo programs" on page 12.
+For instructions on how to start the programs, see "Accessing Lenovo programs" on page 11.

 Attention: When you attach a USB cable to this connector, ensure that the USB mark is facing upward.
-Otherwise the connector might be damaged.
+Otherwise the connector might get damaged.